OpenMW/openmw/README.txt

 COMPILE-linux.tx    - instructions for building from source on Linux / Unix

 Linux 64 does NOT work, because of problems with the D compiler.
-We hope to sort this out at some point, but right now it's not supported.
+We hope to sort this out at some point, but right now it's simply not supported.